 The employee must also be eligible for H-1B sponsorship.
 For example, if the employee was previously on a J visa and has not fulfilled their 2-year home residency requirement then they are not eligible for H-1B status unless they have received a waiver of that requirement from USCIS.
 The employee must also hold the required specialty degree at the required level (or higher).

-The eligibility of a position for H-1B sponsorship is determined by the Center for Global Education.
-All H-1B applications for Boise State University are processed through the Center for Global Education.
+The eligibility of a position for H-1B sponsorship is determined by the Center for Global Engagement (CGE).
+All H-1B applications for Boise State University are processed through the CGE.
 Other visa categories, particularly F-1 OPT, should be utilized where possible.